rohan843/cybersecurity-notes/README.md

 It is focussed on access and authorization to keep data secure, by making sure users follow established policies to control and manage assets.

+We should ensure the access to data is limited to what employees need.
+The goal of IAM is to reduce the overall risk to systems and data.

 ### Dom.
 6: Security and Risk Management

 ### Dom.
 7: Security and Risk Management